 Once signed by the MA's representative, the SC will be signed by the LB within 5 working days after receiving it.
-The LB shall keep one original exemplar and return the other exemplars to the MA.
+The LB shall keep one original copy and return the other copies to the MA.
 Please note that the contracts need to be dated.

-The three copies of the subsidy contract dossier are to be distributed as follows:
+The two copies of the subsidy contract dossier are to be distributed as follows:

-- one for the LB; - one (with internal MRDPA visas) for the MA; - one for the JS (to be archived and kept according to relevant procedure).
+- one for the LB; - one (with internal MDPWA visas) for the MA;

-The subsidy contracts will be signed by LB with MRDPA.
-The co-financing contracts for Romanian beneficiaries will be signed with MRDPA - according to chapter 2.3 of this Manual.
-For Hungarian beneficiaries the SZPO, on behalf of the MinistryMinistry of Foreign Affairs and Trade, will sign the co-financing contracts.
+The subsidy contracts will be signed by LB with MDPWA.
+The co-financing contracts for Romanian beneficiaries will be signed with MDPWA - according to chapter 2.3 of this Manual.
+For Hungarian beneficiaries the SZPO, on behalf of the Ministry of Foreign Affairs and Trade, will sign the co-financing contracts.
 The process is described in chapter 2.4 of this Manual.